adejeffchen/e15/p3/README.md

   + It displays a calendar view of the upcoming 12 months (if current month is April 2021, the view will cover April 2021 to March 2022)
   + Releases in the upcoming 12 months will be displayed according to the month
   + Assuming only one release per month for a given project
-  + Release shows the corrsponding status color (green, yellow, red)
+  + Release shows the corresponding status color (green, yellow, red)
   + Release with unknown day will display with a question mark (?) after the month

 ## Database summary